-Arnold Chiari defect diagnosis
+Arnold Chiari Diagnosis

-Arnold Chiari syndrome treatment
+How to treat Arnold Chiari syndrome in Turkey

-The cornerstone is the surgical procedure that is carried out in advanced centers and with a selection of qualified doctors andTurkey One of the best examples of this.
+The basic treatment is the surgical procedure that is carried out in advanced centers and with a selection of qualified doctorsTurkey One of the best examples.

-The surgeon reduces the size of the cerebellar tonsils by electrocautery, which leads to decompression and drainage of cerebrospinal fluid.
+In some cases, the surgeon open the dura and expose the cerebellar tonsils, so that the surgeon can reduces the size of the tonsils by electrocautery, which leads to pressure relief and drainage of cerebrospinal fluid.

-Surgical techniques for draining the fluid
+Surgical techniques for draining CSF

 Some patients complain of headache and nausea for several days after the procedure.